97 Minutes

-97 Minutes is a 2023 British action thriller film starring Alec Baldwin, Jonathan Rhys Meyers and MyAnna Buring, directed by Timo Vuorensola, written by Pavan Grover, and produced by Jake Seal, Pavan Grover, and Jamie R. Thompson.
+97 Minutes is a 2023 British-American action thriller film starring Alec Baldwin, Jonathan Rhys Meyers and MyAnna Buring, directed by Timo Vuorensola, written by Pavan Grover, and produced by Jake Seal, Pavan Grover, and Jamie R. Thompson.

 Synopsis

 A hijacked Boeing 767 has 97 minutes of fuel remaining.

 The NSA, under the direction of Hawkins, intends to intercept the plane to avoid further trouble.
 However, Toyin intervenes because the NSA has an informant among the terrorists.
 Nevertheless, she cannot stop Hawkins from allowing an F-22 to shoot at the plane.

 On the plane, Alex pretends to be the NSA informant.
 He steers the plane to the left, causing the missile to miss the plane but hit another one by mistake.
 Anan, one of the terrorists, activates a nuclear bomb on the plane that will explode on impact.
 Consequently, intercepting the plane is no longer an option.

-It is revealed that Anan, not Alex, is the NSA informant.
-Alex wants revenge for his son, who was killed by an NSA operation.
+It is revealed that an other terrorist named Marko, not Alex, is the NSA informant.
+Alex, who’s real name is Enid, wants revenge for his son, who was killed by an NSA operation.
 He now steers the plane toward the NSA headquarters.

 Kim, a physician, knocks out Alex and can land the plane safely.
-Alex, changed his mind, helped her to land the plane and dies.
+Alex changes his mind, helps her to land the plane and dies.